From Commands to Connections — The 3-Week Reset

 Not sure where to start?
 Take the Stress Bubble Audit and choose the right path.

-Take the AuditIf your dog can listen in the living room but unravels outside, the problem is not that you need louder commands, stricter rules, or another obedience checklist.
-The problem is that the real behavior begins before the bark, before the lunge, before the leash goes tight.
+Take the AuditIf your dog can listen in the living room but unravels outside, the answer isn't louder commands or another obedience checklist.
+The real behavior begins before the bark — and that's exactly what these programs teach you to see.

 Most online dog training gives you a task list: do this, say that, reward here, redirect there.
 But anxious and reactive dogs do not fall apart because they forgot the script.
 They fall apart because the environment has already changed their nervous system.